Nikki Trionfo, author of Shatter, provides answers to some questions about her book and her writing life.

 A: To be honest, I’m going to have to say that learning about my own prejudices was my favorite part.
 I won’t give away too much to avoid spoilers, but I will say one of the characters was originally supposed to be a villain.
 About a quarter of the way into the book, I ached for him the way I had ached for my trouble students as a teacher.
 I felt like I understood why he made so many bad choices.
 I realized that as author I had written a plot that didn’t allow him to ever make positive changes in his life.
 I believe in positive change.
 So I tweaked the premise of the book and rewrote a lot.
 A lot.
 But it was worth it.
 I hope real teens know they have a chance to change if they fight for it.

-Q: What actress who you pick to play Salem?
+Q: What actress would you pick to play Salem?

 Q: What would you tell other writers?